Helping You Seek Justice

 Cancellation of the contract

 A skilled Louisiana breach of contract attorney can help protect your legal rights and attempt to pursue the maximum possible compensation.

 Disputes may arise at any phase of the construction process when one party fails to honor the terms of the contract.
 Unfortunately, resolving such contract disputes often involves a lot of complexities and may result in fierce legal battles.
 Therefore, if you’re involved in a contract dispute with a construction vendor, hiring an experienced construction law attorney is crucial for proper guidance and to protect your best interests.

-At J. Clay LeJeune, Attorney at Law, LLC, our attorneys have the experience and resources to guide and represent clients in complex legal matters involving breaches of contracts.
+At LeJeune & Associates, our attorneys have the experience and resources to guide and represent clients in complex legal matters involving breaches of contracts.
 As your legal counsel, we can evaluate every detail of your case and explore your available dispute resolution options.
 Also, our skilled legal team will work diligently with all parties involved to settle such contract disputes and other construction issues efficiently and without compromising long-term professional well-being.

-If you’re involved in a contract dispute or are considering filing a breach of contract claim, contact J. Clay LeJeune, Attorney at Law, LLC today to schedule a simple case assessment.
+If you’re involved in a contract dispute or are considering filing a breach of contract claim, contact LeJeune & Associates today to schedule a simple case assessment.
 Our dedicated attorneys can offer you the detailed legal guidance, strong representation, and reliable advocacy you need in your breach of contract lawsuit.
 We’re proud to serve clients across Lafayette, Iberia, St. Landry, St. Martin, Acadia, and Jefferson Davis, Louisiana.